The 2021 International Conference on Unmanned Aircraft System (ICUAS ’21)

 Through keynote addresses, round table discussions and presentations, it is expected that the outcome of the Conference will be a clear understanding of what industry, civilian, national/international authorities need, and what are the crucial next steps that need to be completed before UAS/RPAS are utilized in everyday life applications.

-February 14 February 29, 2020: Full Papers/ Invited Papers/Tutorial Proposals Due
+February 15 March 1, 2021 (Extended deadline): Full Papers/ Invited Papers/Tutorial Proposals Due

 Paper format should follow IEEE guidelines and electronic submission will be handled through PaperCept.
-Submitted papers should be classified as Contributed (max.
-10 pages), Poster (max.
-6 pages) or Invited Session (max.
-10 pages) papers.
+Submitted papers should be classified as Contributed or Invited Session (max.
+10 pages), or Poster (max.
+6 pages) papers.
 Accepted, contributed and invited session papers will be allowed up to two (2) additional pages for a charge of $100 per additional page.
 Poster papers should be aimed at novel/cutting edge ideas with potential, however, not yet fully developed.

 INVITED SESSIONS, WORKSHOPS AND TUTORIALS